Flowers, Fields and Forests in Japan

 This scenery was used in the US-Japan joint movie "Dreams" in 1990.

-Higashimokoto Shibazakura Park (東藻琴芝桜公園) is a flower park of "moss phlox" in the suburbs of Abashiri city.
+Higashimokoto Shibazakura Park is a flower park in the suburbs of Abashiri city.

 The season is from the middle of May to early June.

-Old beech forests extend on the mountains, and it is designated a World Heritage Site.
+It is designated a World Natural Heritage Site.

-Ishiwarizakura (石割桜, Iwate Pref.) is a unique cherry tree in Morioka city.
+Ishiwarizakura is a unique cherry tree in Morioka city in Iwate Prefecture.

-The tree grows in a cranny of a big rock.
+The cherry tree has grown in a cranny of a big rock.

 In English, it is translated as "Rock-Breaking Cherry Tree".

-Hanamiyama Park (花見山公園, Fukushima Pref.) is a flower park on a hill in the suburbs of Fukushima city.
+Hanamiyama Park is a flower park on a hill in the suburbs of Fukushima city.

-It is a private ground of flower farms and the whole area is open to the public by the owner.
+It is a private ground of a flower farm and the whole area is open to the public by the owner.

-Miharu Takizakura (三春滝桜, Fukushima Pref.) is an old and big cherry tree in Miharu town.
+Miharu Takizakura is an old and big cherry tree in Miharu town in Fukushima Prefecture.

 It is a kind of weeping cherry and is over 1,000 years old.